 The new school’s external areas also provide performance spaces for creative pursuits like theatre and dance, for use by the school and community.
 Pupils can now additionally benefit from longer opening hours and an evening meal, as part of the Welsh Government’s extension to the school day pilot.

-Even with stretching targets agreed for Social Value with Vale of Glamorgan, Bouygues UK has over-performed against the requirement.
+Even with stretching targets agreed for Social Value with Vale of Glamorgan, Bouygues UK over-performed against the requirement.
 Exceedances across local employment, local spending, provision of educational sessions and training opportunities created an aggregated performance score of 181.8% against agreed targets.

 [Bouygues UK] has made the move a lot easier than we anticipated.
 Your patience has been outstanding, facing the demands you have been subjected to.
 Our staff are full of compliments and praise for your team.
 I look forward to getting together to celebrate the great efforts and this amazing building.